11th Marine Regiment: Korean War

 Three years later North Korea invaded South Korea, and the 1st Battalion was part of the 1st Provisional Marine Brigade deployed in August 1950 to the Pusan Perimeter to help stem their advance.
 Other battalions were organized in the United States and were available for service when the 1st Marine Division made the Incheon landing.
 Shifted back to the east coast of Korea, the battalions were attached to regimental combat teams and participated in the Battle of Chosin Reservoir.

 One of the more famous engagements of the regiment during the Korean War came on 7 December 1950 during the breakout from the Chosin Reservoir.
 George and How Batteries of 2nd Battalion were halted along the main road by heavy machine gun fire.
 The ensuing fight would pit two artillery batteries against a battalion of Chinese infantry in broad daylight and at close range.
 The guns were laid level due to the proximity of the Chinese forces and the Marines braced their bodies against the guns because there was no time to dig them in.
 When it was over the Marines counted over 500 enemy dead on the field and had expended over 600 rounds of ammunition.
 One Marine officer was quoted at the time as saying, "Has field artillery ever had a grander hour?"

-The 11th Marines participated in continued heavy action on the East Central Front throughout 1951, and in March 1952, moved to the Western Front.
+The 11th Marines participated in continued heavy action on the East Central Front throughout 1951, (such as the Battle of the Punchbowl) and in March 1952, moved to the Western Front, (Battle of Bunker Hill near Panmunjom).
 The 11th was finally able to sail from Korea for the United States and Camp Pendleton on 7 March 1955.